Fire near Kelowna, B.C., prompts evacuations | KitchenerPost.ca

 By The Canadian Press

-KELOWNA, B.C. — A wildfire that broke out Thursday in British Columbia's Okanagan region is threatening homes and has forced about 1,100 people to flee.
+Emergency Management BC said 264 people from the community had registered at an evacuation centre in Kelowna.

+Norm Parks of the Transportation Ministry said Highway 33 remained closed Friday and local detour routes have been established.

-Area property owner Jeremy Ford says the blaze began as a spot fire along Highway 33 about 25 kilometres east of Kelowna, and by the time he had called for help it was already racing through grass and bush into a heavily treed area.
+Area property owner Jeremy Ford said the blaze began as a spot fire along Highway 33.
+By the time he had called for help, it was already racing through grass and bush into a heavily treed area.

-The BC Wildfire service says the fire was likely caused by human activity and has charred about four square kilometres north of the community of Joe Rich.

-Cynthia Row says she was running in the trails in the hills above Highway 33 when flames began shooting up trees around her, blocking the trail and forcing her to bushwhack downhill toward the highway.

-KELOWNA, B.C. — A wildfire that broke out Thursday in British Columbia's Okanagan region is threatening homes and has forced about 1,100 people to flee.
+Ford said he ensured his family was safely out and then remained behind to help others.

+"I stayed there until the last minute to help out my neighbours because they have got animals," said Ford, who added he released the animals from a neighbouring barn just as police ordered him to leave.

+Emergency Management BC said 264 people from the community had registered at an evacuation centre in Kelowna.

+Norm Parks of the Transportation Ministry said Highway 33 remained closed Friday and local detour routes have been established.

-Area property owner Jeremy Ford says the blaze began as a spot fire along Highway 33 about 25 kilometres east of Kelowna, and by the time he had called for help it was already racing through grass and bush into a heavily treed area.
+Area property owner Jeremy Ford said the blaze began as a spot fire along Highway 33.
+By the time he had called for help, it was already racing through grass and bush into a heavily treed area.

-The BC Wildfire service says the fire was likely caused by human activity and has charred about four square kilometres north of the community of Joe Rich.

-Cynthia Row says she was running in the trails in the hills above Highway 33 when flames began shooting up trees around her, blocking the trail and forcing her to bushwhack downhill toward the highway.
+Ford said he ensured his family was safely out and then remained behind to help others.

+"I stayed there until the last minute to help out my neighbours because they have got animals," said Ford, who added he released the animals from a neighbouring barn just as police ordered him to leave.